zcaceres/easy-agent/README.md

 A very simple Typescript framework to build tool-wielding AI Agents.

-Currently supports Anthropic's Claude family of models.
+`easy-agent` is a powerful, lightweight TypeScript framework designed for building AI agents with tool-use capabilities and prompt-caching.
+It supports Anthropic's Claude family of models.

 ## Why?

-- There's too much plumbing in AI SDKs.
+- **Simple**: There's too much plumbing and setup in vanilla AI SDKs.
 You spend more time parsing JSON than iterating on your agent.
-- TS > Python if you're already working in web apps.
+- **Typescript First**: TS > Python if you're already working in web apps.
-- You only need two concepts to make an awesome AI Agent: Agents and Tools.
+- **Minimal**: You only need two concepts to make an awesome AI Agent: Agents and Tools.
 This package hides everything else and focuses on a good experience with those two concepts.
+- **Fast Time to First Prompt**: Get an AI agent running in a few lines of code so you can focus on making the agent better, not other disctractions.

 ## Features

-- Hides configuration and plumbing behind simple classes (`Agent` and `Tool`) with one and only one type-safe way to create them.
+- Hides configuration and plumbing behind two simple typesafe `Agent` and `Tool` classes.
-- Start making a custom Agent with one function call in one file (`start-here.ts`)
+- Start making a custom Agent with one function call in one file: `start-here.ts`.
-- Sensible defaults (which you can easily override)
+- Sensible defaults which you can easily override
-- Automatic handling of the tool request/response cycle
+- Automatically handles the tool request/response cycle
 - Supports message & stream modes
 - Vigorous type-safety
 - A few fun pre-baked Agents
 - Use Agents in either CLI and Server Modes
+- Prompt caching support

 ## Setup